Day 8: June 1

 Just outside of Longview, Texas, something broke.
 We knew we needed to stop.
 We found a Chrysler dealer and awaited the verdict.
 I thought it was an ignition or fuel management problem because it wasn’t getting hot, just running rough.
 The service manager suspected the same and checked the injectors and a computer chip.
 Unfortunately, those things were fine.
 An hour and a half later he returned to tell us we had broken a valve.
 A big time problem with lots of labor.
 So we are here for the night and most of the next day.

 Here we are in Texas, relying on the kindness of strangers and what was Jonathan wearing … an Oklahoma Sooners T-shirt.
-If you don’t get the irony of that, we don’t follow college sports.
+If you don’t get the irony of that, you don’t follow college sports.

 Would an epic journey be complete without a car breakdown?
 Here is a short survey of my breakdowns on epic journeys: